 Essential modules in the loan management system

 First things first, you need to know what an LMS does and what loan management system modules you need and don’t need for it to work.
-Let’s take a look at some of the key features that modern loan management systems have.
+Let’s take a look at some of the key features of loan management systems as of today.

 Client onboarding module

 It’s a well-known fact that clients tend to drop off during onboarding the process isn’t as streamlined as possible.
 This is why onboarding—lending-related or not—is a key element of any successful piece of technology.
 When it comes to LMS, companies often seek a clear process available where the client can read the terms and conditions, add documents, verify with KYC, and more without any additional effort.